jozdk/mathematastic/README.md

 ## Gameplay

+- Click/tap on `New Game` to start a new game
+- To input your result for an arithmetical problem:
+    - Use the built-in numeric keypad
+    - Or type it in (if you are on a desktop)
+- Submit your result by clicking/tapping on the :arrow_right: key on the built-in keypad or press `Enter`
+    - The timer pauses when you submit a correct result and restarts with the next one
+- Click/tap `Next` or hit `Enter` to display the next arithmetical problem
+- Once the progress bar is full (after 9 arithmetical problems), the game finishes
-Just click on `New Game` to start a new game, type in your answer to the displayed arithmetical problem and click `Submit` (or hit `Enter`) to see the result.
-Once you reach the ninth square, the game finishes.
-Click on the podium icon in the bottom right corner of the screen to check out your best times.
-Clicking `Reset` does just what is says and resets the game (alternatively, you can press `R` on your keyboard - see below for keyboard shortcuts!)
+- Click on the podium icon in the bottom right corner of the screen to check out your personal best times

-:exclamation: **Note: If you are playing on a smartphone, be sure to scroll down in order to make the address bar of the Browser disappear so you can see the timer and the rankings button!**
+- Clicking/tapping `Reset` does just what it says and resets the game
+    - Alternatively, you cann press `R` on your keyboard to reset - see below for keyboard shortcuts!

+:exclamation: **Note: For Mathematastic to run properly, you need to have Local Storage enabled in your Browser!**

 ## Keyboard shortcuts